 Manel Esteller (Sant Boi de Llobregat, Barcelona, Catalonia, Spain, 1968) graduated in Medicine with Honours from the Universitat de Barcelona in 1992, where he also obtained his PhD degree in molecular genetics in 1996.
 He was an Invited Researcher at the School of Biological and Medical Sciences at the University of St. Andrews (Scotland, UK).
 From 1997 to 2001, He was a researcher at the Johns Hopkins University and School of Medicine (Baltimore, USA) where he established promoter hypermethylation of tumour suppressor genes as a hallmark of all human tumours.
 From Oct.
 2001 to Sept.
 2008 he was CNIO Cancer Epigenetics Laboratory’s leader.
 Since Oct.
-2008 untill May 2019, he has been the Director of the Cancer Epigenetics and Biology Program (PEBC), Bellvitge Institute for Biomedical Research.
-He is currently Director of the Josep Carreras Leukaemia Research Institute (IJC), Chairman of Genetics in the School of Medicine of the UB.
+2008 until May 2019, he was the Director of the Cancer Epigenetics and Biology Program (PEBC) at the Bellvitge biomedical campus.
+He is currently Director of the Josep Carreras Leukaemia Research Institute (IJC) and Chairman of Genetics in the School of Medicine of the UB.

 Selected research activities

 Award “Constantes y Vitales” for Scientific Career in Biomedical Research by AXA Foundation and Atresmedia

 Scientific Advisory Board, Chair Santiago Ramón y Cajal

 Landmark Article in Cancer Research by AACR and National Cancer Act

 Top 500 World Scientists Google Scholar by National Research Council (CSIC)